CleverCloud/doc.clever-cloud.com/commons/databases-and-services/mysql.md

 1. Choose in the headbar the organization in which you would like to affect the database.
 2. Click on the "Services" tab in you organization: <figure class="cc-content-img"><a href="/assets/images/intro-services1.png"><img src="/assets/images/intro-services1.png"></a></figure><figcaption>Adding Services in Clever Cloud.</figcaption>
 4. You can now choose MySQL among the available services.
 5. Click on the MySQL button to create it.
-You will receive the new database's credentials by email a few minutes later. <br>You can choose to store your credentials in Clever Cloud if you want to.
+You will receive the new database's credentials by email a few seconds later. <br>You can choose to store your credentials in Clever Cloud if you want to.
 Mail <support@clever-cloud.com> if you need to retrieve them.
 6. Under **Installed** you will find your running services.
 A tagging system allows you to easily identify services for different applications or purposes.
 <figure class="cc-content-img">
 	<a href="/assets/images/intro-services2.png">